Campus Center 2nd Floor

 Women’s, Gender and Sexuality Studies (WGSS) as an academic program grows out of a history of struggles by women and other minorities for social and political justice.
 The classes are based in that historical understanding of ourselves as people who enjoy the privileges and bear the responsibilities of those efforts.
 The program at Macalester offers a wide variety of courses - from histories of national and international feminism to theories of gender and sexuality to the link between theory and practice.
 WGSS intersects with numerous academic disciplines and is represented through cross-listed courses in many departments at Macalester College including American Studies, Anthropology, Art & Art History, Asian Languages & Culture, Biology, Classics, History, Economics, Latin American Studies, Music, Political Science, Psychology, Religious Studies, Russian Studies, Sociology, and Theater & Dance.

 If you are interested in WGSS, there are a number of courses that you could take in your first semester.
-These include, “Gender & Sport” (WGSS 102), “Transnational Perspectives on Gender, Race, Class, and Sexuality” (WGSS 105) or “Icons, Ideas, Instruments: Feminist Re-constructions” [WGSS 220, which is also cross-listed with English (ENGL 220)].
-Other courses cross-listed with WGSS that are available for you to take in your first semester include the First-Year Courses, “Latin America Through Women's Eyes” (POLI 141/LATI 141/ WGSS 141), “Minding The Body” (PSYC 194/RUSS 194/ WGSS 194) and “History of U.S. Feminisms” (HIST 220/WGSS 220).
+These include, “Gender & Sport” (WGSS 102) and the First Year Course, “Transnational Perspectives on Gender, Race, Class, and Sexuality” (WGSS 105).
+Other courses cross-listed with WGSS that are available for you to take in your first semester include the First Year Course, “Language and Gender in Japanese Society” (WGSS 150 cross listed with ASIA, JAPA and LING) and “Latin America through Women’s Eyes” (WGSS 141 cross listed with LATI, and POLI).
 All of these courses will provide a strong foundation on feminisms and gender in the matrix of race, class, and sexuality.
 They will also prepare you for more advanced courses in the WGSS curriculum.

-Please do not hesitate to contact us, if you have any questions.
+Please do not hesitate to contact me, if you have any questions.

 Lin Aanonsen, chair WGSS and OT Walter Professor Biology